Kivou-2000607/yata/README.md

 ## Running YATA

-To emulate cron activity _dev_cron.py_ can be run as a seperate process.
+To emulate cron activity `./cron/dev_cron.py` can be run as a seperate process.
 Cron jobs designed to run on a per minute basis will be run as such.
 Cron's with a longer delay will run on a 30 minute schedule.

-    python dev_cron.py
+    python ./cron/dev_cron.py

+See an example of a production crontab

+  cat ./cron/crontab.txt

 To launch the application simple start the Django Application